-Baby-Listening/Child-Patrol Service – please note that this service does not constitute children having been handed into Esprit Ski’s care except on the staff’s night off, which is the only evening that both parents are permitted to leave the building together, leaving the child/ren in our care.
+Baby-Listening/Child-Patrol Service – please note that this service does not constitute children having been handed into Esprit Ski’s care except on the staff’s night off.
 The safety, welfare and behaviour of children remains the responsibility of parents at all times during this service.

 Children using communal areas or leisure facilities in our properties, including the children’s ’snugs’, remain their parents’ responsibility at all times.

 Stairs, ladders and bunks: Several of our chalets and Chalet Hotels contain beds on mezzanine platforms that are accessible by steep stairs or ladders.
 We do not recommend that children under 8 years old use them.
 Where children use bunk beds, we recommend 6 years old as the minimum age for occupying the high level bed which may not have a guard rail.